ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

-When target_host and target_port are set to a valid target, the client is requesting CONNECT-UDP Bind but would accept fallback to unextended CONNECT-UDP, If the client wants CONNECT-UDP bind without fallback, it sets both the "target_host" and the "target_port" variables to the '\*' character (ASCII character 0x2A).
+When target_host and target_port are set to a valid target, the client is requesting CONNECT-UDP Bind but would accept fallback to unextended CONNECT-UDP to that target.
+If the client doesn't have a specific target, or if it wants CONNECT-UDP bind without fallback, it sets both the "target_host" and the "target_port" variables to the '\*' character (ASCII character 0x2A).
 Note that the '\*' character MUST be percent-encoded before sending, per {{Section 3.2.2